 There is just something special about this time of year, when the snow is beginning to melt and the sun is starting to peek from behind the clouds.
 The winter boots are abandoned at home, resting in a puddle of water, and it’s getting warm enough to shed some of the more nagging layers of external clothing in favour of a lighter jacket and scarf.
 Every time the weather creeps up a few digits and you start hearing the birds, I get the urge to fill my body up with green vegetables.

 Last year, this time of year brought you one of my all-time favourite recipes, the springtime lemon broth with sorrel and peas.
 I have been eating a lot of green cauliflower salad and Romanesco broccoli when I can get it.
-And last week, Greg and I gorged ourselves on an extra-large pot of this broccoli kale soup.
+And last week, G and I gorged ourselves on an extra-large pot of this broccoli kale soup.
 And it looks like I just can’t get enough of the leafy greens.

 So when I was introduced to ALOHA and inspired to develop a recipe around the theme of “bringing a dish to pass,” I knew right away I wanted to make something with leafy greens.
 I identify with ALOHA’s mission of making health simple, fun, and accessible – and I am definitely on board with anything that encourages people to eat chocolate and call it health food.